terrier-org/terrier-core/doc/Tr5migration.md

 Using Extensions of Terrier
 ---------------------------

 Terrier now supports loading in additional Maven dependencies.
 You can specify these using the `terrier.mvn.coords` property.
-For instance, if you have a number of your own custom Terrier weighting models installed in your local Maven repository, you could use these during retrieval by loading:
+For instance, if you have a number of your own custom Terrier weighting models installed in your local Maven repository, you could use these during retrieval by specifying:

 ```
 terrier.mvn.coords=com.org:myWmodels:5.0